Guide, Updated 18 May 2026

 What facilities do the best UK driving test centres have in 2026?

-The top-rated centres on the facilities component (10 percent of the combined score) share four features: adequate parking with reliable space within 5 minutes of arrival, working clean toilets available before the test starts, quiet waiting rooms with controlled temperature and decent seating not overcrowded, and warm centre staff on arrival.
-Roughly 12 percent of UK centres score 80 or above on facilities; the top performers are refurbished or purpose-built post-2010 sites.
-Brentwood, Boston and Hereford are examples of top-tier facilities; older 1970s suburban centres with cramped car parks tend to score below 50.
+The better-equipped centres on the facilities axis (10 percent of the personal framework) tend to share four features: adequate parking with reliable space within 5 minutes of arrival, working clean toilets available before the test starts, quiet waiting rooms with controlled temperature and decent seating not overcrowded, and warm centre staff on arrival.
+As a rule of thumb the strongest tend to be refurbished or purpose-built post-2010 sites, while older 1970s suburban centres with cramped car parks tend to be weakest.
+Facilities are a subjective tiebreaker rather than a hard ranking input, so read recent reviews for the specific centres on your shortlist instead of relying on a blanket score.

 How do I find the best UK driving test centre for my postcode in 2026?